AndrejaCH/kickstarter-analysis/README.md

 <img src="resources/Outcomes_vs_Goals.png" width="70%" height="50%">
 </p>

-The table and chart *Outcomes Based on Goals* reveals which goal range has a higher % of successful campaigns.
-Campaigns with a goal of less than $1000 and a goal range between $1000 to $4999 have a higher success rate 76% and 73% respectively, while campaigns with the goal above $45,000 have a lower success rate at 13%.
+The table and chart **Outcomes Based on Goals** reveals which goal range has a higher % of successful campaigns.
+Campaigns with a goal of less than $1,000 and a goal range between $1,000 to $4,999 have a higher success rate 76% and 73% respectively, while campaigns with the goal above $50,000 have a lower success rate at 13%.

 :bulb: ```Louise’s project falls in goal range between $10,000 and $15,000.
 The success rate in this range is 54%.
 However, the volume of total campaigns in this range is not very high.
 Only 72 (7%) campaigns are in this range.
-For comparison, one range below her budget ($5,000 to $9,999) has a similar success rate at 55%, and the volume at 169 (16%) total.```
+For comparison, one range below her budget ($5,000 to $9,999) has a similar success rate at 55%, and the volume at 169 (16%) total campaigns.```

-### Other Support Analysis
+### :yellow_circle: Other Support Analysis
-#### Parent Category Analysis
+#### :yellow_circle: Parent Category Analysis
 In this analysis, I used pivot table and interactive stacked column chart that can be filtered by county and it is organized in descending order. **Parent Category Statistic** chart is simple, yet very descriptive and clearly shows how **theater** campaigns stand out against other categories.
 Theater campaigns have a higher volume of 1393 (34%) campaigns and a high success rate: 893 successful compare to 493 failed campaigns.

 <p align="center">